Tough lawyers for tough cases.

 Over time (typically hours or days), the injury can continue to affect different parts of the brain.
 The initial damage can produce changes in the brain that lead to the further destruction of the cells and tissues.
 This is a secondary brain injury, and it involves a complicated process of brain cell degeneration, deterioration and death.
 Secondary injuries often occur while the victim of a brain injury is still in the hospital.

-Types of Secondary Brain Injuries
+Mechanism of Secondary Brain Injuries

 Symptoms of a Secondary Brain Injury